I Want to Go to School Too: Analysis

 According to Kretschmann, Behring and Dobrindt Astrid Lindgren describes the experiences of a child coming from a family where reading, writing and speaking is important.
 Books are available in the family, Lena gets a book from her mother, her questions are answered, she can imitate her brother, her brother explains things to her, and she learns from her family that reading and writing is important and it is worth the effort of learning.
 Kretschmann, Behring and Dobrindt argue that children like Lena have it more easy at school, than children from families where these things are not present.
 Often the lessons at school are made for children like Lena, whereas other children are often not included.
 For these children it is frustrating, to always be confronted with something they do not know or understand.
 These children develop anxieties, barriers to learning or defensive attitudes.

 Reception

-Publishers Weekly believes that I Want to Go to School Too gives a reassuring answer to the questions young children have when they start school.
+Publishers Weekly believed that I Want to Go to School Too gives a reassuring answer to the questions young children have when they start school.
 In addition, the lively, cheerful illustrations by Ilon Wikland are praised.

 Stiftung Lesen thinks the book is a great present for the Schultüte at the children's first day of school.

-According to Kirkus Reviews Ilon Wikland's illustrations are more memorable than Astrid Lindgren's text.
-The colorful illustrations are entertaining and rich in detail.
+According to Kirkus Reviews Ilon Wikland's illustrations are more memorable than Astrid Lindgren's text, and also descrided them as entertaining and rich in detail.